Ranondorf/mp2t-error-detector/README.md

 # mp2t-error-detector
 Bash script for detecting mp2t errors in a collection of pcap files.
-Normally such analysis is challenging due to the volume of packets and the size of packets.
+Normally such analysis is challenging due to the volume of packets and the size of the packet data.

+This program iterates through a collection of sequentially named PCAP files (an output of Wireshark for instance) and runs the output against tshark for input errors.
+All the input error packets are packaged in a new PCAP.
+This new PCAP is significantly smaller and easier to analyze.

+Using this script various capture points on a network can be checked to see if errors are present, allowing one to narrow down the problem.

 ## Installation
 ### Prequisites
 - Tshark must be in your path